click-here/Pandas-vs-Power-Query/Part2/README.md

 Here's the kicker regarding removal of duplicates in Power Query.
 It does not respect our sort unless we first buffer the table.
 As far as I know you can only add this command via the advanced editor.

-8. Go into the Advanced Editor (on the View tab) and add the following under the last row *before* the **in** line.  #"Table Buffered" = Table.Buffer(#"Sorted Rows").
+8. Go into the Advanced Editor (on the View tab) and add the following under the last row *before* the **"in"** line.  #"Table Buffered" = Table.Buffer(#"Sorted Rows").

 What does this mean?
 We are taking the last state of the data and wrapping it in the Table.Buffer method and 'saving' the result to a 'variable' called #"Table Buffered".

 We also need to modify the last line to return #"Table Buffered".